 Their style of wines are meant to be consumed with food – they are not overly extracted – and despite their hillside estate and the hillside locations of other vineyards that they source fruit from, their wines are elegant and refined.
 These are wines that are pleasant to drink while they are young but certainly have the acidity to age for some time.

-The 2009 Caspar Estate is their first commercial release.
-This has a bouquet you could pick out of a lineup – it is not a nose that is entirely about the fruit.
-It is true to its terroir – initially it has a pleasing earthy component to the aromas, some spices, and becomes more elegant as it opens.
-The palate is all about balance – lively acidity, more red fruit than black fruit and finer grained tannins anchor a clean finish.
+The 2009 Caspar Estate Cabernet Sauvignon is their first commercial release.
+This has a bouquet you could pick out of a lineup; it is not a nose that is entirely about the fruit.
+It is true to its terroir and initially offers a pleasing earthy component to the aromas along with some spice notes.
+The bouquet becomes more elegant as it opens.
+The palate is all about balance with lively acidity, more red fruit than black fruit and finer grained tannins anchoring a clean finish.

 Cultivar is a separate wine brand from Caspar Estate.
 It is their “workhorse” wine – it sees a much higher annual production – at the time of this review approximately 5000 cases are produced annually.
 A more difficult proposition that Cultivar has handled well in the restaurant scene is “wine on tap” or kegs.
 They typically produce 500 of these for various restaurants.
 The name Cultivar was carefully chosen – to represent not only the name given to cuttings of small grapes but also more meaningfully – to represent the relationships carefully cultivated over time especially with the owners of the vineyards they source fruit from.